 Was that the first job when you pitched camp?

 Generally, yeah.
 Oh, we'd put the tent up and get things organised and sometimes we'd leave it for a day or two.
 It depends.
 As we went further along and these raids became more spread-out, we used to take our time about it.
 Sometimes we wouldn't even - it would depend on what was around where we were - sometimes we wouldn't even do it.
 But every now and again you'd get caught when you didn't have one.
 That happened to us a couple of times.

 But, " were you frightened?"
 Yes.
 Anybody that says they're not scared in some form or another when that's actually happening, they've got to be different to me.

 Were there physical symptoms?
 You know, sick feelings in your stomach, sweating, shaking?

 No. I don't think I ever did that.
 But I, you know, you become very apprehensive.
 Frustrated is another word.
 You can't do anything about it.
 You'd like to chuck a rock at them or something, but you can't do anything.

 I can imagine that frustration.
 Well, let's move on a little bit.
 After the Battle of Knightsbridge of course there was this period of a very rapid retreat.
 This was also the time when Nicky Barr was CO in Bobby Gibbes' absence and you were pushed right back to Amiriya.
 Let's look at this whole retreat from your point of view; from the point of view of the men maintaining aircraft.
 How did you cope with the very rapid moves, for a start?

 I often wonder how we coped.
 One thing that amazed me was how we found the places we were to get back to.
 That first night we just took off from Gambut about five o'clock in the evening and there was no way we were organised.
 There was no formal organisation at all.
-We just, and some of the old hands, some of the blokes that had been there before us had an idea where we were going to and we had a couple of them on our truck.
+Some of the old hands, the blokes that had been there before us, had an idea where we were going to and we had a couple of them on our truck.